 Abra Wallet Reputation

-The app has a rating of 3.6 out of 5 on Google Play from 5,900 reviews, while on iOS, the app is rated 4.6 out of 5 stars from 9.8k users.
+The app has a rating of 3.5 out of 5 on Google Play from around 55,700 reviews, and it reached over 1 million downloads.
 The ratings are not that bad, but there are many one-star reviews that have complained about the poor service of the app.

 Abra Wallet Review: Verdict

 Abra is a wallet and exchange service for mobile users that allows fiat and crypto deposits.
-However, the fees are pretty steep, and it seems that there is a common problem encountered by those who tried to use their bank account.
+It supports a wide range of cryptocurrencies, is available almost worldwide, and allows users to use multiple payment and withdrawal methods.
+However, the fees are pretty steep, and it seems that there is a common problem encountered by those who try to use their bank account.